 There are only a handful of items in my closet that I have an emotional attachment to.
 This dress is one of them.
 It’s from the costume rack at NBC Universal.
 I wore it while I performed in a sketch comedy showcase for 100 casting agents, producers, and NBC executives.
 It was one of the most exciting and horrifying experiences of my life.
 But I got to keep the dress!

 I read Amy Poehler’s Yes, Please on the plane.
 Amy trained in comedy with Second City and then went on to becoming a founding member of the Upright Citizens Brigade (UCB).
 Then Saturday Night Live.
 Then the world.
 It was inspiring.
 Here I was on my own little adventure chasing the same dreams as Amy.
-Not only that, but I was going to be directed by Mick, who she herself had worked with many times.
+Not only that, but I was going to be directed by someone Amy had worked with many times.
 It was a dream come true.
 Or so I thought.

 My first night in town the entire group met up for drinks.
 There were eleven of us.
 I knew no one, of course, but a lot of them seemed to already know each other.
 Most of the crew were from LA or NYC.
-Stephanie was the lone Canadian.
+And a token Canadian.
 It was an incredibly talented and hilarious group of people.
 Everyone had the goods, they just hadn’t had their big break.

 We started working first thing the next morning.
 I walked in bright-eyed, bushy-tailed, and ready to succeed.
 That’s not what happened.
-Mick encouraged us to do some bits so that everyone could see why everyone else deserved to be here.
+We started the day by doing some of our bits and proving why we deserved to be there.
 It was my turn.

 Meanwhile, everyone else was consistently hilarious.
 Laughter was echoing off the walls.
 The rest of the day wasn’t much better.
 I left the room eight hours later and melted like Amelié when that guy walks out of the restaurant.

 Did I deserve to be in this room?
-Does Lou like me?
-Does Mick think they made a mistake?
+Did they think they made a mistake?
 Am I the person that everyone looks at and thinks, “Ok, well she’s not getting in.”
-I’ve been in high stress situations before.
-This is what I want to do with my life.
-Why was I doubting myself?
+I’ve been in high stress situations before, but I was really doubting myself?
+This is want you want to do with your life, Nathalie.
+Fight harder.

 I came back the next day determined to work twice as hard.
 I brought in more ideas, more characters, and more energy.
-I was feeling a little better about the situation when Mick pulled me aside.
+I was feeling a little better about the situation when the director pulled me aside.

 “Nathalie you’re a good performer, but you’re too much.”